About Us & Our Comps

 Here they are.
 Please be aware that, in matters outside those directly covered by the rules, the Committee’s decision should be considered final.

-Christopher Politis Chris’s early training was with Patrick Studios Australia (Elite Squad) and Robert Sturrock’s Industry of Dance.
+Christopher Politis (Weekends 1 & 3) Chris’s early training was with Patrick Studios Australia (Elite Squad) and Robert Sturrock’s Industry of Dance.
 He studied Ballet, Jazz, Tap, Contemporary, Hip-Hop, Musical Theatre, Latin, Lyrical, Acrobatics – and Singing!
 Chris’s professional career began in 2008, appearing on Channel 7 with the cast of Dancing with the Stars and since then has travelled and performed in the United Kingdom and Indonesia as well as around Australia, appearing with the Production Company, Opera Australia, NCL Productions, Provalliant Group and many others at prestigious venues like the Sydney Opera House, Crown Casino and the State Theatre.
-It is a pleasure to welcome Chris as our special Scholarship Adjudicator for our 40th. event in 2024.
+Our special Adjudicator for our Scholarship section last year, it is a pleasure to welcome Chris back as a regular Adjudicator for our 43rd. year in 2025.